-‘Little People, Big World’: Audrey Roloff Asks Fans For Labor & Delivery Advice As Due Date Draws Near
+‘Little People, Big World’: Audrey Roloff Asks Fans For Labor And Delivery Advice As Due Date Draws Near

 Meanwhile, Jeremy Roloff also posted a photo on Instagram to mark Audrey’s 37-week of pregnancy, noting that the “baby could come whenever she wants.
 It’s time to batten down the hatches, and loose the sails.”

 In addition to getting their hospital bags ready, battening down the hatches means that Jeremy and Audrey need to move into their new house.
 Earlier this year, the couple bought a $465,000 house in the Portland, Oregon, area, which they have been busy renovating.
-The 2,700 square foot home is about a half hour from Roloff Farms, where Jeremy grew up, and only two miles from Zach and Tori Roloff–which means Jeremy and Audrey’s daughter will grow up with her cousin Jackson Roloff, who was born in May.
+The 2,700-square-foot home is about a half hour from Roloff Farms, where Jeremy grew up, and only two miles from Zach and Tori Roloff — which means Jeremy and Audrey’s daughter will grow up with her cousin, Jackson Roloff, who was born in May.

 In a recent Instagram post that has since been deleted, Audrey told Little People, Big World fans that her daughter’s nursery was nearly ready and that she had decorated it with some adorable items, like a sweet little “sheepy rocker” that she purchased from Wayfair.